jalani2727/Capstone-Raspberry-Projects/README.md

         credentials = google.oauth2.credentials.Credentials(token=None,
                                                             **json.load(f))
 ```
-Because of this, I am unale to run a version of my project that references my own google account because the credentials havent been provided.
+Because of this, I am unable to run a version of my project that references my personal Google account because the credentials haven't been provided.
 This simply means that the version I have up and running is more of a sample version that can't answer questions like, "Who am I?" or "What's on my Google Calendar today?"
 <br>
 However, a new instance of the google assistant that answers de-personalized questions can be created whenever the sampleAssistant script is run.